WyattBlue/auto-editor/README.md

 ## New in 20w24a!
  * You can now use m4a audio files as an input type
+ * You can now use videos with variable frame rates
  * Small output bug now fixed

 # Usage